Kingof3O/ko3-music-player/README.md

 A powerful web-based music player with Spotify integration, developed in collaboration with [Hassan Salah](https://github.com/hassansalah120/).

-A powerful web-based music player that allows you to download and manage your Spotify playlists.
+Music player that allows you to download and manage your Spotify playlists.
 Built with Flask and integrates with Spotify API for seamless playlist management and YouTube for high-quality audio downloads.

 ## Screenshots